-Broccoli and cauliflower roasted together in a basin of white wine, vegetable broth, and extra-virgin olive oil, then topped with panko bread crumbs and grated Parmigiano-Reggiano cheese is far from boring.
+Roasted Broccoli and Cauliflower with Wine and Cheese.
+Broccoli and cauliflower are roasted together in a basin of white wine, vegetable broth, and extra-virgin olive oil, then topped with panko bread crumbs and grated Parmigiano-Reggiano cheese is far from boring.
 In fact, it’s so flavorful, you’ll want to make it this way over and over again.

 It’s THAT good!